Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 On the [Eurostar](https://www.eurostar.com/uk-en/), kids under the age of four must sit on a parent’s lap unless there is a spare seat available, but children of all ages can have their own seat in Germany.
 This means that rail travel can work out cheaper overall.

-> "We have only ever flown once with our son, and hands down we prefer train travel over flying."
+> We have only ever flown once with our son, and hands down we prefer train travel over flying.

 ~﻿ Susanne Treadwell